robot-websockets/trainbot-2-commands/readme.md

 # for the dashboard

-# clone the opencv server
+# clone the opencv server inside ~/trainbot-2
 # this will be on port: 5002
 git clone https://github.com/robot-websockets/main-server.git

 # read the readme in the main-server folder and install the dependencies

-# clone the barcode server
+# clone the barcode server inside ~/trainbot-2
 # this will be on port: 5003
 git clone https://github.com/robot-websockets/barcode-server.git